 Trump, there's no underlying crime.

-Donald Trump complaining loudly that he's innocent and wishing Mueller would go away when under Article II legally you get rid of Muller, but he doesn't get rid of Mueller or complaining about Rod Rosenstein.
+Donald Trump complaining loudly that he's innocent and wishing Mueller would go away when under Article 2, legally he could get rid of Mueller, but he doesn't get rid of Mueller or complaining about Rod Rosenstein.

 To me, that's what innocent people do when they're charged.